esrabecker/Adwenture-Works-Sales/README.md

 ## Task

 You work as a data analyst at “AdwentureWorks'' company.
 You are asked to provide 1 dashboard or spreadsheet which you will then use for 2 presentations for each of the departments.
-If you wish, you can have 2 slightly modified versions of the dashboard / spreadsheet to better suit each of the two presentations.
+If you wish, you can have 2 slightly modified versions of the dashboard/spreadsheet to better suit each of the two presentations.

 Please choose one task from the following combinations:
 1.Executive Leadership and Finance